-Businesses undergoing a window replacement might offer work-from-home options for their employees.
+Businesses undergoing a window replacement project might offer work-from-home options for their employees.
 Most installers working on a commercial project will try to work outside of business hours to limit distractions.
 However, that’s not always possible.

 Do You Need to Be Available to the Installers?

-Someone should stay in the residence to answer any questions that pop up.
+Someone should stay in the residence or office to answer any questions that pop up.
 The team might need your opinion on things or inform you if there’s a change in the timeline or budget.